 Do not disclose any medical information, because this may jeopardize your chances of gaining employment.
 State your leave of absence and try to notify your potential employer that you are fit to work again.
 Deciding to disclose your medical information is a strictly personal choice.
+Here is an example:

-Caring for an ill family member:
+Caring for an ill or elderly family member:

 Time off to raise your children: